A Scurry of Ebenezers

 Don’t Ignore Ebenezer Today

 Reminders of God’s word can guide our daily lives, but only if we follow those reminders.
-A while ago, I introduced the blog’s mascot, “Ebenezer, the ‘But God…’ Squirrel.”
+Earlier, I introduced the blog’s mascot, “Ebenezer, the ‘But God…’ Squirrel.”
 Ebenezer is a reminder that however difficult or frustrating our situation, if we actively and intentionally inject God into the situation, He can and will show us the best way forward.
 However, what if we try to say “But God” but take the wrong path anyway?
 If we do, we are not alone.

 Ebenezer, trying to get your attention.